-New Litter of nine AKC black and tan puppies born on October 20, 2013 - Ready by December 15!
-Both males and females remain available.
+New Litter of nine AKC black and tan puppies born on October 20, 2013.
+Two females remain available.
+The large and loving parents are Lilly of the Valley and Pride.
 Tails docked, dew claws removed, and shots/dewormings kept current.
 Pedigrees and health warantty provided.
+Outgoing and very playful, most will possess very easy to maintain coats.
 Please feel free to call us at 307 754-3426 for more info.
-Photos will be posted by December 4, 2013.
+Photos below of the remaining gals taken on January 9, 2014.
+Photos of Girl 3 (left pics) and pic of Girl 4 (right).

 Photos above of Fancy Girl (left) and Tonka (right).
 Cheerful and playful Tonka, rare red Airedale, stands about 29 inches tall at the shoulder and weighs around 90 pounds.
 He is the father of the current litter.
 Exhibiting a happy go-lucky personality, he is Fancy's grandson.
 He has a very easy to maintain coat and has never been trimmed!
 Fancy weighed 80 pounds in her prime.
 Sadly, she crossed over the Rainbow Bridge in 2012 at nearly 14 years old.
 A great housepet and wonderful dog, she is missed tremendously.